Aphcity/Aphcity/README.md

 - 📚: 24 FALL MSCS student in Case Western Reserve University

-- 📚: 18 FALL BSEE student in China University of Mining And Technology
+- 📚: 18 FALL BSEE student in China University of Mining And Technology，Beijing

 - :orange_book: Focusing on C++